skip to main content

 OTAN recently participated in the 25th Annual Coalition on Adult Basic Education (COABE) national adult education conference.
 If you’ve never been, this hybrid conference is a must-do for administrators, teachers, and support staff alike.
 Over 2900 adult ed practitioners descended on the Opryland Resort in Nashville, Tennessee for 4 days of high-quality learning and networking across 15 strands.
 With over 50 presentations to choose from in each session block, there was no lack of choice.
 I was drawn to workshops focused on career pathways, digital literacy & technology, and professional development.
 While presenters from OTAN and California participated in strong numbers, there were amazing presentations from all over the United States, and it was incredible to learn about the similarities and differences in how other states are approaching topics like IET/IELCE, CTE pathway development, building partnerships using DEIA engagement strategies, and statewide professional development.
 As you consider your agency needs, and develop your professional learning goals for 24-25, consider attending COABE ’25 in Dallas, Texas.
 The California Council for Adult Education (CCAE) is a close partner of COABE, and CCAE will be hosting their state conference in Anaheim in early May.

-If you’re looking for quality professional development closer to home and related to technology, OTAN, as of April 1, opened applications for its longstanding and outcome-oriented training program, the Digital Leadership Academy (DLAC).
+If you’re looking for quality professional development closer to home and related to technology, OTAN, as of April 1, opened applications for its longstanding and outcome-oriented training program, the Digital Leadership Academy (DLAC) External Link Icon opens in new window or tab.
 DLAC is designed to be flexible in how agencies can best use the resources offered by OTAN to support their agency’s technology goals.
 DLAC projects are generally aligned to agencies’ continuous improvement goals.

 Teams of 2-3 individuals from each agency should include the following criteria: